project-imprimis/libprimis/README.md

 Once the library has been compiled, it should be placed the standard shared library folder (usually `/usr/lib/`) where it can be linked to.
 Alternatively, use `make -Csrc install` to automatically compile and install the library to `/usr/lib/`.
+Distros without `sudo` or which do not have their `ld` library path at `/usr/lib` can configure the Makefile to point to the appropriate location or copy the file manually to their `ld` library path.

 To build a game on libprimis, you will then need to get the required headers (located in a separate repository) and build your game against these headers and the shared library.